-Justice through proactive communication.
+Justice through effective advocacy.

 View the video below featuring Jim in the NC Bar Association’s Members in Focus video series:

 Family Law Specialist and Family Financial Mediator